 - Turn to key back to the ‘open padlock’ sign.
 Be aware that some water may come out, and this is not an issue.

-- Then turn the boiler back on.
+- Turn the boiler back on.

-Remember, that if at any point you are concerned about your boiler system, then it is best to call out a Gas Safe registered engineer than try to fix the issue yourself.
+Remember: if at any point you are concerned about your boiler system, then it is best to call out a Gas Safe registered engineer than try to fix the issue yourself.

-How often should you repressurise your boiler
+How often should you repressurise your boiler?

 You should only repressurise your boiler when you discover that it’s too low, though we do recommend checking the pressure every few weeks, just to be on the safe side.